kushcu11/Qrify/README.md

 1.  **User Input**: The user enters a URL or a search query into the input field in the `QrGenerator` component (`src/components/qr-generator.tsx`).
 2.  **Server Action**: On form submission, the `generateQrCodeAction` server action (`src/app/actions.ts`) is called.
-3.  **Input Handling**:
+3.  **AI-Powered Input Handling**:
-    *   If the input is a URL, it's validated for safety using the `validateRedirectURL` Genkit flow (`src/ai/flows/validate-redirect-url-flow.ts`).
+    *   If the input is a URL, it's validated for safety using the `validateRedirectURL` Genkit flow (`src/ai/flows/validate-redirect-url-flow.ts`), which uses the Gemini AI model.
-    *   If the input is a search term, it's sent to the `enhanceRedirectURL` Genkit flow (`src/ai/flows/enhance-redirect-flow.ts`) to find the most relevant official URL.
+    *   If the input is a search term, it's sent to the `enhanceRedirectURL` Genkit flow (`src/ai/flows/enhance-redirect-flow.ts`) to find the most relevant official URL, also using the Gemini AI model.
-4.  **Database Write**: The final, validated URL is stored in a new document in the `qr-codes` collection in Firestore.
+4.  **Database Write**: The final, AI-validated URL is stored in a new document in the `qr-codes` collection in Firestore.
 This document gets a unique ID.
 5.  **QR Code Creation**: The unique document ID is used to construct a "scan URL" pointing to our API route (e.g., `https://<your-app-url>/api/qr/<document-id>`).
-This scan URL is then encoded into a QR code image using an external API (`qrserver.com`).
+This scan URL is then encoded into a QR code image using a free external API (`qrserver.com`).
 6.  **Display**: The generated QR code image and the final destination URL are displayed to the user.

 ### 2. QR Code Scanning & Invalidation